Jacobi relations on naturally reductive homogeneous spaces: Fiber Bundles of Naturally Reductive Spaces

 \section{Fiber Bundles of Naturally Reductive Spaces}

-In this section we will construct out of a given suitable naturally reductive triple $(\,G,\,K,\,B\,)$ a $1$--dimensional family of naturally reductive triples $(\,\hat G,\,\hat K,\,B_s\,)$ such that $\hat G/\hat K$ is the total space of a fiber bundle over $G/K$ and the naturally reductive metric associated with $B_s$ is bundle--like.
-From a slightly different point of view the same construction is also given in \cite{Zi1}.
-Maybe the most prominent example is the family of non--homothetic naturally reductive metrics on the Wilking manifold $\SO(\,3\,)\times\SU(\,3\,)/\U(\,2\,)$ providing examples of normal spaces of positive sectional curvature.
-In a similar way one obtains the naturally reductive structures on the total spaces $\hat \MM^n(\,\kappa\,)$ of the Hopf fibrations over some complex space form $\MM^n(\,\kappa\,)$ with $\kappa\neq 0$ i.e. Berger spheres and their non--compact counterparts which fiber over the complex hyperbolic space.
-Strictly speaking the Heisenberg group $\NM^{2n+1}$ does not follow this setup but can be seen as the limit case $\hat \MM^n(\,0\,)$.
-Moreover we establish the existence of naturally reductive structures on all simply connected homogeneous nearly parallel $\G_2$--spaces of type 2 and 3, see Section~\ref{se:CLASS_G2}.
+Let $(\,G,\,K,\,B\,)$ be an almost effective naturally reductive triple where $K$ contains a proper closed normal subgroup $H\subset K$ whose Lie algebra $\frakh$ is a non--degenerate subspace of $(\,\frakg,\,B\,)$.
+We will construct a $1$--dimensional family of naturally reductive triples $(\,\hat G,\,\hat K,\,\hat B_s\,)$ such that $\hat G/\hat K$ is the total space of a fiber bundle over $G/K$ and the naturally reductive metric on $\hat G/\hat K$ associated with $\hat B_s$ is bundle--like.
+From a slightly different point of view, the same construction is also given in \cite{Zil1}, see also \cite[Chpt.
+9\,H]{Bes}.
+Maybe the most prominent example is the family of non--homothetic naturally reductive metrics on the Wilking manifold $\SU(\,3\,)\,\times\,\SO(\,3\,)/\U(\,2\,)$ providing examples of normal homogeneous spaces of positive sectional curvature.
+In a similar way one obtains the naturally reductive structures on the total spaces $\hat \MM^n(\,\kappa,\,r\,)$ of the Hopf fibrations over some complex space form $\MM^n(\,\kappa\,)$ with $\kappa\neq 0$, i.e., Berger spheres and their non--compact counterparts which fiber over the complex hyperbolic space.
+Strictly speaking the Heisenberg group $\hat \MM^n(\,0,\,\frac{1}{c^2}\,)$ does not follow this setup but can be seen as the limit case $\kappa\to 0$, $r\,\to\,\infty$ such that $c\,=\,\frac12\,r\kappa\,=\,\mathrm{const}$.
+Moreover, we establish the existence of naturally reductive structures on all simply connected homogeneous nearly parallel $\G_2$--spaces of types 2 and 3, see Section~\ref{se:CLASS_G2}.